vinv1n/MultiChannel/README.md

 As of now, shutting down the MultiChannel App will reset the bot's memory in such a way, that it won't be able to forward user responses to the database.
 However, all new messages sent after the reset should work.
   ### IRC
+  To configure IRC channel make sure that you have initialized and updated the IRC submodule.
+Next go to the config.json inside IRC-bot submodule and setup irc server, bots name and default channels.

+  To respond theirc messages use !response <message_id> message command.
+You get message id once you receive message otherwise response is not registered.